 Da Nang is increasingly becoming a travel hotspot in Southeast Asia.
-Located midway between Hanoi and Saigon, this Vietnamese city is geographically blessed with a river and sea front, with mountains in the backdrop.
-It wasn’t that long ago that travellers bypassed Da Nang on the way to and from Hoi An.
-Nowadays Da Nang has become a destination in itself.
+Located midway between Hanoi and Ho Chi Minh City, this city is geographically blessed with a river and seafront, and surrounded by mountains.

 The areas referenced in this guide are shown on this map.

-City Centre / Downtown Da Nang
+City / Downtown Da Nang

 The Downtown / City Centre area of Hai Chau District is the area between the Han River and the airport.
 This is the business and administrative area of the city, and it feels like a normal city compared to the beach.